Purely periodic continued fractions and graph-directed iterated function systems: Gauss-type maps and graph-directed iterated function systems

-\begin{example} The simplest setting is with only one node $0$ ---which can then be dropped--- and $\Sigma=\set{l,n}^{<\omega}$ the monoid of words over the alphabet $\set{l,n}$, with word length as grading and $\sharp$ the involution that reverses words and, at the same time, exchanges $l$ with $n$.
+\begin{example} The simplest setting is with only one node $0$ ---which can then be dropped--- and no element of $\Acal$ containing the letter $f$.
 In this case a code $\Acal$ is nothing else than a binary code~\cite[Chapter~6]{lothaire02}, \cite[Chapter~2]{berstel_et_al10}, with $\du{\Acal}$ the dual code.
 For example $\Acal=\set{l,ln,nn}$ is a code, because its dual $\du{\Acal}=\set{n,ln,ll}$ is a prefix code.
 The fact that $\Acal$ is a code means that every finite word over $\set{l,n}$ can be parenthesized in at most one way as a product of elements of $\Acal$; note that this does \emph{not} extend to infinite sequences.
 Indeed, the sequence $lnnn\ldots$ can be parenthesized in precisely two ways. \end{example}

-For the rest of this paper we specialize and fix $\Sigma$ to be the monoid generated by the letters $l,n,f$, subject to the relations $fl=n\negthinspace f$, $fn=lf$, $f\negthinspace f=\epsilon$.
-Every element~$\sigma$ of $\Sigma$ is therefore uniquely expressible as a free word $w$ in $l$ and $n$, possibly followed by a single occurrence of $f$; we always assume the elements of $\Sigma$ are written in this normal form.
-We let $\ell(\sigma)$ be the word length of $w$, and define $\du{\sigma}$ to be the result of writing $\sigma$ backwards, exchanging $l$ with $n$, and using the relations to push the eventual $f$ to the end of the resulting word.
-This monoid has two faithful geometric representations, a projective and an affine one.